 Lamont School District conducted an analysis of material difference between Budgeted Expenditures and Estimated Actual Expenditures.
-The total budgeted for the 2021-22 LCAP Goal 2 was \$149,500.00.
-The estimated actual expenditures for 2021-22 LCAP Goal 2 was \$122,789.34.
-This a difference of \$26,710.66.
-The substantive differences were over spending in Action 1 and under in Actions 4, 5, 7, and 9.
-Action 1 required more staff than budgeted.
-Actions 4, 5, 7, and 9 under spending is mostly attributed to the uncertainty surrounding COVID-19.
+The total budgeted for the 2022-23 LCAP Goal 2 was \$326,500.
+The estimated actual expenditures for 2022-23 LCAP Goal 2 was \$198,142.02.
+This a difference of \$128,357.98.
+The substantive differences were over spending in Action 1, 2, 5, 6, and 7, and under spending in Actions 4, 8-10.
+Action 1 required more staff and supplies than budgeted.
+Action 2.2 and 2.6 required more funds for salaries and Action 5 required more funds for supplies.
+Action 7 required more funds to cover the cost of a consultant/s and supplies needed for the Cene.
+Action 2.8 was under spent due to the fact that the website did not require fees for this school year.
+Action 2.9 was implemented however, school site funds were used for this action.
+Action 2.10 was not implemented and now with the restructuring of the Parent Education Center, this action will be funded with a new grant that the LEA received.